awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 }
 ```

+SQS action does not support [SQS FIFO Queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFI-queues.html)\.
+Because the Rules Engine is a fully distributed service, there is no guarantee of message order when the SQS action is triggered\.

-For more information, see the [Amazon SQS Developer Guide](http://alpha-docs-aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)\.
+For more information, see the [Amazon SQS Developer Guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)\.

 ------